 We live in a world where things can change fast.
-For the latest official travel alerts from the Foreign & Commonwealth Office, follow @FCOtravel on Twitter or facebook.com/FCOtravel.
+For the latest official travel alerts from the Foreign, Commonwealth & Development Office, it's well worth giving them a follow on social media:

 Help is always there when you need it

-If something goes wrong while you're on holiday, home often feels a million miles away and panic can set in.
-Stay calm.
-The important thing to remember is that you are never alone.
-The Foreign & Commonwealth Office has embassies, high commissions and consulates in nearly every country across the world.
+The familiarity of home can suddenly feel like a long, long way away if something goes wrong while you're on holiday.
+But it's important to stay calm and remember that, as a British national, you are never alone.
+The Foreign, Commonwealth & Development Office has embassies, high commissions and consulates in nearly every country across the world.
 They can help you with all manner of problems.
-And all TI4M customers have access to a 24/7 emergency assistance helpline.
+And with Travel Insurance 4 Medical, you also have access to a 24/7 Medical Emergency Service.

-The FCO can provide support to people outside the UK who are:
+The FCDO can provide support to people outside the UK who are:

 - British nationals